 - Price per Earnings (PE)

-The book also goes into details as to how dividends are working.
-I found it really well explained.
+The book also goes into detail as to how dividends are working.
+I found it well explained.

-After having explained all the details about stocks, the author goes into details as to how to analyze a specific stock.
+After having explained all the details about stocks, the author goes into detail as to how to analyze a specific stock.
 There are two main ways of doing that:

 - Fundamental Analysis: Analyze a company and details and try to predict how it will do in the future.

-- Technical Analysis: Analyze a stock price in details to try to predict where it will go in the future.
+- Technical Analysis: Analyze a stock price in detail to try to predict where it will go in the future.

-These two analyses are covered in details in the book.
+These two analyses are covered in detail in the book.

-Bonds are seemingly very simple.
+Bonds are seemingly straightforward to understand.
 However, they are more complicated than it seems because they are also correlated to the interest rate.
 And this is something that a lot of people do not understand correctly.

 The book has an entire chapter about bonds.
-It explains really well what is a coupon and how to compute the yield of a bond.
-And it also explains well the correlation between the interest rate and bond prices.
+It explains thoroughly what a coupon is and how to compute the yield of a bond.
+And it also illustrates well the correlation between the interest rate and bond prices.

 Finally, several kinds of bonds are also explained.
-The different types of bonds issued by the U.S. government are covered in details.
+The different types of bonds issued by the U.S. government are covered in detail.
 And Treasury Inflation-Protected Securities (TIPS) are also detailed.
-This is important because many people chose to invest in them.
-Finally, international bonds, municipal bonds and corporate are also explained.
+TIPS are important to understand because many people chose to invest in them.
+Finally, international bonds, municipal bonds, and corporate are also explained.